malike/malike.github.io/_posts/2015-08-24-Spring-Security-OAuth2.md

 *"The sessionStorage object is equal to the localStorage object, except that it stores the data for only one session"*

-Although SessionStorage is not supported in many browers.
+Although SessionStorage is not supported in many browsers.
 You can get ***localStorage*** working as ***sessionStorage*** with some extra js codes or just use polyfill to provide this functionality in unsupported browsers.

 You can then pick tokens from the ***sessionStorage*** (or ***localStorage*** ) and send as HTTP headers.